Executive Summary

 Procurement & Tenders

 All public tenders are published, but there are often listed specifications that require the knowledge and support of a local company to maximize the chances of success in a given procurement process.
-In order to apply for public tenders, a company must register at the government’s Procurement Portal INAPROC (https://eproc.lkpp.go.id/lpse) to be eligible to submit applications for any ongoing selection processes.
+To apply for public tenders, a company must register at the Government’s Procurement Portal https://lpse.lkpp.go.id/eproc4 to be eligible to submit applications for any ongoing selection procedures.

-For tender offers, local distributors and/or agents need to comply with Indonesian standardization procedures as applicable.
-Government procurements prefer products with local content, to encourage domestic sourcing.
+As applicable, local distributors or agents need to comply with Indonesian standardization procedures for tender offers.
+Government procurements prefer products with local content to encourage domestic sourcing.

 Healthcare Procurement